Subclass 189 vs 190 vs 491 Visa from Indonesia: Which Pathway Is Right for You

 Queensland and Victoria have their own programs with varying requirements — check the current occupation lists before applying, as these change annually.

-The 2-year 190 obligation is manageable for most Indonesian families.
+The general two-year 190 commitment is manageable for most Indonesian families.
 Sydney, Perth, and Adelaide all have established Indonesian communities, Indonesian grocery options, Indonesian schools and cultural associations, and proximity (a few hours' flight) to family in Indonesia.

 The 491: The Fastest Invitation

-If your total score is between 65 and 79, the 491 is almost certainly your best option.
+If your total score is between 65 and 79, the 491 may be a strong option, depending on your occupation and the state's criteria.
 The 15 regional nomination points change the calculus entirely:

-The trade-off is the 5-year provisional period and the 3-year regional requirement before the Subclass 191 (permanent residency) becomes available.
+The trade-off is the 5-year provisional period and the 3-year regional requirement before you may be eligible to pursue Subclass 191, subject to the applicable criteria.

 What "regional" means in practice: Regional Australia for 491 purposes includes many cities that Indonesian migrants would not think of as isolated.
-Geelong (Victoria), Newcastle (NSW), Wollongong (NSW), Gold Coast (Queensland), and most of South Australia outside Adelaide qualify.
+Perth, Adelaide, Gold Coast (Queensland), Canberra, Geelong (Victoria), Newcastle (NSW), and Wollongong (NSW) qualify under the designated regional framework.
 These are functional cities with real job markets, not remote communities.

 For Indonesian IT professionals, the technology sector in regional cities is real.
 Geelong and Newcastle have growing tech hubs.
-South Australia's Lot Fourteen innovation precinct in Adelaide (which qualifies as regional under certain conditions) hosts defence and cyber security employers.
+South Australia's Lot Fourteen innovation precinct in Adelaide, a designated regional city, hosts defence and cyber security employers.
 The assumption that 491 means working in rural Queensland is outdated.

 A Decision Framework for Indonesian Applicants